weipingluo/playnode_rest/README.md

 # playnode_rest
-Build a restful service with Node
+Build a restful service with Node.js